I-GUIDE/data-catalog-archive/schema/core.md

 [Schema:provider](https://schema.org/provider) and [Schema:publisher](https://schema.org/publisher) are properties of the `CreativeWork` class that can be expressed as either an [Schema:Organization](https://schema.org/Organization) or a
 [Schema:Person](https://schema.org/Person). **Provider** represents the service operator, service performer, or goods producer.
-In many cases this is the operator of the repository in which the data resides, but that may not always be the case.
-In the case that a record is permanently published, **Publisher** indicates the organization or person that published the record.
+In many cases, this is the operator of the repository in which the data resides, but that may not always be the case.
+If a record is permanently published, **Publisher** indicates the organization or person that published the record.

 **Provider** and **Publisher** are semantically similar and can be encoded similarly.
-The following examples are for **Provider** but can also be used for **Publisher**.
+The following examples are for the **Provider** property but can also be used for **Publisher**.

 Simple encoding for the URL of a provider: